 No. You may retain an attorney at your own expense, but it is not required by law to handle your case.
 Because the Municipal Court deals strictly with fine-only offenses, the Court is not responsible for appointing an attorney.

-You may find the amount of your violation on the fine schedule.
-If the amount or violation is not listed, please contact the Court office for more information.
+You may find the amount of your violation by contacting the Municipal Court Office for more information.